La Adelita: The role of soldaderas

-The Difference Between a Soldadera and a Female Soldier
+The difference between a soldadera and a female soldier

 Despite common belief, the terms soldaderas and female soldiers are not necessarily interchangeable.
 The term soldaderas usually applies to the women who provided for the soldiers.
-Soldaderas are the ones who make food and act as nurses.
+Soldaderas are the ones who made food and acted as nurses.
 Female soldiers differed from soldaderas, but that does not discount all the valuable work soldaderas did for the Mexican Revolution.
 Female soldiers and soldaderas usually came from different backgrounds.
-Female soldiers in the Mexican Revolution usually had higher social standings, while soldaderas were generally from poor indigenous backgrounds.
+Female soldiers in the Mexican Revolution usually had higher social standings, while soldaderas were generally from poor, indigenous backgrounds.
 Female soldiers also had different roles.
 Female soldiers fought alongside the male soldiers and were sent to infiltrate the soldaderas of Federales camps, befriending them and then stealing critical documents.
-Although it occasionally happened, it was rare for a soldaderas to become a female soldier.
+Although it occasionally happened, it was rare for a soldadera to become a female soldier.

-Women After the War
+Women after the war

-After the Revolution, different things happened to the women who fought in the war.
+After the Mexican Revolution, different things happened to the women who worked in the war.
 Many soldaderas returned to their hometowns and everyday lives with their husbands if they were still alive.
-While others, specifically Amelio (Amelia) Robles, continued living as a man after the war was.
+While others, such as Amelio (Amelia) Robles, continued living as a man after the war was over.
 Others moved to Mexico City, such as Garcia Magallanes and Palancares, to continue a life of adventure.
 Some female soldiers got government veterans' pensions after the war.
-However, many also could not get pensions, despite many petitions to the Mexican government.
-When Garcia Magallanes attempted to get a pension for her duties in the military, she was laughed at.
-Because of the strict gender roles and values deeply embedded in Mexican society, some of these female fighters were not accepted back into their hometown.
+However, many could not get pensions, despite many petitions to the Mexican government.
+When Garcia Magallanes attempted to get a pension for her duties in the military, she was mocked.
+Because of the strict gender roles and values deeply embedded in Mexican society, some of these female fighters were not accepted back into their hometowns.
 People were uncomfortable with the fact that women had fought in the war and did not want to acknowledge that that had happened.
-So, the women who did not feel welcome anymore immigrated to California.
-Women like Villasana Lopez and Angela Jimenez left Mexico before the revolution was even over in an attempt to escape the violence of the end of the Mexican Revolution.
-In fact, so many women immigrated that Angela Jimenez was able to form La Organizacion de Veternos de la Revolución de 1910-1920.
+Some women who did not feel welcome in Mexico any longer immigrated to California (United States).
+Women like Villasana Lopez and Angela Jimenez left Mexico before the revolution was even over in an attempt to escape the violence of the end of the revolution.
+So many women immigrated that Angela Jimenez was able to form La Organizacion de Veteranos de la Revolución de 1910–1920.

 Lyrics

-The song "La Adelita" contributed to the notion that soldaderas were only romantic figures during the Revolution.
+The song "La Adelita" contributed to the notion that soldaderas were only romantic figures during the revolution.